talhatak/talhatak/README.md

 - 👋 Hi, I’m @talhatak
-- 👀 I’m interested in Data engineering
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Python, MySQL and Flask.
+- 🌱 My tech stack is Python, Django, JS, and MySQL.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach out to me on Linkedin.

 <!---
 talhatak/talhatak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.